wiremock/api-template-library/amazonaws.com-ssm/index.md

 ---
 slug: "amazonaws-com-ssm"
-name: "Amazon Simple Systems Manager (SSM)"
+title: "Amazon Simple Systems Manager (SSM)"
 provider: "amazonaws.com"
 description: "<p>Amazon Web Services Systems Manager is the operations hub for your\
   \ Amazon Web Services applications and resources and a secure end-to-end management\